 🍽Equipment

-You'll need either a deep fryer (affiliate link) or an air fryer (affiliate link) to make these traditional Spanish Churros.
+You'll need either a deep fryer or an air fryer to make these traditional Spanish Churros.
+You will also need a 1 M star tip for your pastry bag.

 👪 Serving Size

 This authentic churro recipe makes 30 churros, but believe me, they go fast!
-However, you can half, double or triple the recipe by clicking on the blue serving number and selecting the number of servings you'd like.
+However, you can half, double, or triple the recipe by clicking on the serving number and selecting the number of servings you'd like.
 The ingredient quantities will automatically adjust.

 🌡️Storage

-Store these Spanish churros in an airtight container at room temperature for up to 2 days, although eating fresh churros are the best!
+Store leftover churros in an airtight container at room temperature for up to 2 days, although eating fresh churros is the best!
 Refrigeration will make them soggy.

-But no matter how you make these, this delicious and easy homemade churros recipe makes for the perfect little treat for celebrating Cinco de Mayo, summer and carnival season!
+But no matter how you make these, this delicious and easy homemade Spanish churros recipe makes for the perfect little treat for celebrating Cinco de Mayo, summer, and carnival season!

 Ingredients